Soviet frigate Gromkiy: Construction and career

 Laid down by on 23 June 1976 with the yard number 164 at the Yantar Shipyard in Kaliningrad, Gromkiy was launched on 11 April 1978.
 The ship was the sixth of the class built at the yard and was named for a Russian word that can be translated as loud.
 The vessel was commissioned on 30 September and joined the Northern Fleet at Murmansk.

 On 26 August 1991, the vessel left Murmansk to lead a flotilla of ships out in commemoration of the arctic convoys of the Second World War.
-The Soviets rendezvoused with the Royal Navy frigate HMS London and undertook the joint exercise Dervish 91, which simulated the attacks by German forces, and then sailed to Nordkapp where commemorative activities took place.
+The Soviets rendezvoused with the Royal Navy frigate HMS London and undertook the joint exercise Dervish 91, which simulated the attacks by German forces, and then sailed to Nordkapp Municipality where commemorative activities took place.
 The fleet then sailed to Murmansk on 29 August and on to Arkhangelsk, arriving on 31 August, fifty years after the first British vessel arrived in the first wartime convoy, Operation Dervish.
 Commemorations were held involving citizens from Australia, Canada, Great Britain, New Zealand, the Soviet Union and the United States, representing the allies that were involved in the original operation.
 The event was nearly marred by the 1991 Soviet coup d'état attempt, which almost led to the cancellation of the exercise.